amankkg/NGonAlt/README.md

 Additional:
 ------

-This doesn't only work on simple types, it also works on any POCO object that can be serialized using the default `JavascriptSerializer`:
+This doesn't only work on simple types, it also works on any POCO object that can be serialized using the json serializer provided by `ServiceStack.Text`:

     public class HomeController : Controller
     {